What fonts are supported by InDesign and InDesign Server?

 Double-byte fonts (typically Chinese, Japanese, and Korean) and subscription fonts (for example, Adobe Fonts) cannot be packaged due to licensing restrictions.
 For more information on subscription font limitations, see Can I use Adobe Fonts or Monotype Fonts with Typefi Cloud below.

 I've uploaded my fonts.
 How do I get Typefi to activate them?

-While font management utilities like Extensis Suitcase Fusion, Monotype Font Explorer X, or FontBase can auto-activate fonts for InDesign, none of these tools support InDesign Server.
+While font management utilities like Suitcase Fusion, FontBase, RightFont, or Typeface can auto-activate fonts for InDesign, they don't support InDesign Server.
 Instead, activating fonts for InDesign Server is done using document installed fonts—that is, fonts in a "Document Fonts" folder located in the same folder as the InDesign template.
-These fonts are temporarily activated whenever the template is opened, and turned off when the job completes.
+These "Document Fonts" are temporarily activated whenever the InDesign template is opened and turned off when the InDesign document is closed.

 |Copy||Browse for the folder containing the template fonts|

 Typefi Server 8.3 or later and the Adobe InDesign plug-in version 18 or later are required to support document installed font ("Document Fonts") activation.

 Can I use Adobe PostScript Type 1 fonts with Typefi?

 InDesign and InDesign Server 2022 (v17.x) and earlier continue to support Adobe PostScript Type 1 fonts; however, it is a deprecated format that OpenType fonts have superseded.
 Adobe announced they disabled support for authoring with PostScript Type 1 fonts in January 2023.
 So while you can currently use PostScript Type 1 fonts with Typefi, you will need to replace or convert those fonts to OpenType.